 Special Educational Needs (SEN) at St Michael's

-At St Michael’s C of E Junior School we believe that every child should have an equal opportunity to achieve success in school, whatever their learning needs.
+At St Michael’s Junior Church School we believe that every child should have an equal opportunity to achieve success in school, whatever their learning needs.
 We endeavor to nurture the children’s thirst for knowledge and promote learning as being a lifelong opportunity.
 Our children’s learning does not begin or end at St Michael’s.
 Embedded within our ethos is an increased focus on successful life outcomes and high expectations for a healthy journey into an adult life.
 We seek to see our children grow into happy and successful adults who make valuable contributions to society.

 The desired outcomes for our children are that they are able to access the curriculum and reach their full potential academically.